Julian Abele: École des Beaux-Arts

 Between 1903 and his hiring by Horace Trumbauer in 1906, Abele traveled throughout Europe.
-His descendants contend that he studied at the École des Beaux-Arts in Paris during his stay.
-But Sandra L. Tatman, co-author of The Biographical Dictionary of Philadelphia Architects, 1700-1930, could find no record of his having been enrolled at the École.
-She allows that he may have been permitted to informally sit in on the school's atelier.
-She also notes that Abele listed travel to France, Italy, England, Germany, Switzerland, and Spain on his membership application to the American Institute of Architects (AIA), but not study at the École des Beaux-Arts.
+His descendants contend that he studied at the École des Beaux-Arts in Paris during this stay, but Sandra L. Tatman, co-author of The Biographical Dictionary of Philadelphia Architects, 1700-1930, found no record of Abele having been enrolled at the École.
+She suggests that he may have informally sat in on the school's atelier.
+Tatman also notes that Abele listed travel to France, Italy, England, Germany, Switzerland, and Spain on his membership application to the American Institute of Architects (AIA), but not study at the École des Beaux-Arts.